lyft/confidant/docs/root/contributing.md

 ## Development guide

-This guide assumes you're using docker desktop, which includes docker, and docker-compose.
+This guide assumes you're using docker desktop, which includes docker, and docker compose.

 A full developer configuration is available, using compose, which uses local dynamodb, local kms, and a local simplesamplephp.
-We have quick make aliases, so it's not necessary to learn the details of docker-compose.
+We have quick make aliases, so it's not necessary to learn the details of docker compose.

 ### Starting confidant